Locally Constrained Representations in Reinforcement Learning: Locally Constrained Representations

-where $W \phi_{nearest}(T)$ is the predicted representation of the state by linear combination of the neighbours with coefficients $W\in\mathbb{R}^{1 \times K}$.
+where $W \phi_{nearest}(T)$ is the predicted representation of the state by the linear combination of the neighbors with coefficients $W\in\mathbb{R}^{1 \times K}$.
 We learn $W$ and $f$ by minimizing this loss using gradient descent steps.
 After every new batch of samples of size $B$, this optimization is done in an interleaved manner with the standard \gls{rl} training.
 Since this is added as an auxiliary loss for representation learning, it can be applied on top of any \gls{rl} algorithm as an auxiliary loss.

 We want a soft constraint on the representation and thus we do not solve this optimization completely but take only a few gradient descent steps while keeping $W$ positive (by clipping all negative weights to 0) to limit the solution space.
 This is because we are only solving this on a limited batch size with a short state-space coverage, so taking too many steps can overfit to the samples in the batch.
-Figure \ref{fig:lcr} (a) shows a diagram of the method.
+This can also be a problem especially once the agent has stabilized, so we decrease the learning rate of \gls{lcr} as the algorithm learns as well, which prevents this over-fitting.
+Figure~\ref{fig:lcr} (a) shows a training formulation of the method and Figure~\ref{fig:lcr} (b) demonstrates an example of the auxiliary \gls{lcr} loss.